 We believe a Product Owner should be able to do the following.

-- Creating, editing, deleted, and publishing content as necessary
+- Creating, editing, deleting, and publishing content as necessary

 - For WordPress, understanding how to add and properly use taxonomy and terms